King Keret’s Epic: Ugaritic Myth of Divine Power and Betrayal

 At this point, the text breaks off, leaving the conclusion unknown.
 Scholars speculate on whether Yassib successfully deposed his father, whether Keret regained control, or if another divine intervention occurred.

-The Ritual Sacrifice of Aging Kings
+Ritual Sacrifice of Aging Kings

 The rebellion of Yassib against Keret has led some scholars to draw parallels with the ritualistic removal of aging kings, a practice observed in various ancient cultures.
 Some traditions dictated that an old king should step down voluntarily, while others involved violent regicide or ritual sacrifice to maintain cosmic balance.

-Regicide and Ritual Kingship Across Cultures
+Regicide Across Ancient Cultures

 • Among the Shilluk people of the Nile Basin in Africa, kings were ritually killed after seven years of rule.
 If famine or drought struck before that period ended, the king could be sacrificed early.